duindain/onPlatformMaui/README.md

 The app crashes

-With it commented out no crash or using the platformextension
+With it commented out or using the platformextension there is no crash

 ```<ColumnDefinition Width="{OnPlatform iOS='245', Android='250', WinUI='255'}" />```